 A combination of education and experience equivalent to that set forth in 454 CMR 28.07(5)(b)3(i) and (ii), as determined by the Director.

 Asbestos Project Monitors.
-Applicants must have successfully completed the training requirements set forth at 454 CMR 28.05(4)(g) and must have, at a minimum:
+Applicants must have successfully completed the training requirements set forth at 454 CMR 28.05(4)(f) and must have, at a minimum:

-30 months of asbestos abatement experience for which 24 months may be substituted using college credit or an associate or technical degree; or
+Two years of college credit or an associate or technical degree or equivalent; and

-24 months of asbestos abatement experience which may be substituted for using two years of college credit or an associate or technical degree; and field experience in performing project monitoring work under the direct supervision of a licensed Asbestos Project Monitor on no fewer than fifteen Asbestos Response Actions occurring over a period of at least two months; or
+Two years of experience in the asbestos abatement field may be used to substitute for college credit requirement above.

+Field experience in performing project monitoring work under the direct supervision of a licensed Asbestos Project Monitor on no fewer than fifteen Asbestos Response Actions occurring over a period of at least two months; or

 A combination of education and experience equivalent to that set forth in 454 CMR 28.07(5)(b)4(i) and (ii), as determined by the Director.